GwendolyneFreddy/Shuri-Ninja/README.md

 ## <a name="versions" id="versions"></a>Versions History

 ##### Version 2.0.0 &nbsp;(April 4, 2021)
-Fixed wring proficiencies pips
-COPY ~ShuriNin/ImpTHAC0.spl~    ~override~
-COPY ~ShuriNin/ChaCmnds.spl~    ~override~

-AT_INTERACTIVE_EXIT ~VIEW ShuriNin/Shurinin.txt~

 - Added *shurininja.ini* metadata file to support AL|EN's "Project Infinity".
 - Renamed *Setup-Shurinin.tp2* -> *shurininja.tp2* to support AL|EN's "Project Infinity".
 - Replaced `AUTHOR` keyword with `SUPPORT`.
-- Restored `VERSION` flag.
+- Added `VERSION` flag.
 - Replaced `AT_INTERACTIVE_EXIT` deprecated command with `README`.
 - Added `HANDLE_CHARSETS` function to convert string entries for EE games.
 - Added `REQUIRE_PREDICATE` conditions to avoid installing the mod in inaccurate games.
 - Added components `DESIGNATED` numbers and "*ruad_soa*", "*ruad_soa*" and "*ruad_tob*" `LABELS.
 - Added "*always.tpa*" library.
-- Externalized tp2 code into *ruad_tob.tpa* libraries for more comfortable readability and maintenance. :wink:.
+- Externalized tp2 code into *main_component.tpa* libraries for more comfortable readability and maintenance. :wink:.
 - Commented code as much as possible.
-- Added two sub-components (EE only): Shuri Ninja Kit may not wear heavier armor than leather and may not wear any armor.
+- Added two sub-components (EE only): "*Shuri Ninja may not wear heavier armor than leather*" and "*Shuri Ninja may not wear any armor*".
 - Added native BG:EE and BG2EE compatibility (probably with EET, but not yet tested).
 - No longer overwrites system files.
-- Used HANDLE_CHARSETS function to add BG2EE compatibility for languages other than English.
-- Updated and renamed readme file to "*infinityanimations-readme-%LANGUAGE%.html*" (Shuri Ninja now supports translated readmes).
+- Updated and renamed readme file to "*shurininja-readme-%LANGUAGE%.txt*" (Shuri Ninja now supports translated readmes).
 - Proofread English texts (Gwendolyne).
 - Added French translation, including readme (Aalkaor and Gwendolyne).
 - Traification.
 Feel free to provide me with translations.
 I will include them as soon as possible.